Pukkelpop: Camping and transport facilities

-Pukkelpop provides free camping facilities to attendees.
+Pukkelpop provides camping facilities to attendees.
 The campsite lies on one side of Kempische Steenweg—with the main event grounds located directly on the other—and is opened on the day prior to the commencement of the event.
 Traffic guards are implemented in order to direct traffic and attendees during the festival period.
 To encourage use of public transport, an outward return trip within Belgium to Hasselt or Kiewit on the NMBS/SNCB train network or on the De Lijn bus network is included with all ticket types.
 A free shuttle bus, which runs regularly during the festival period, is also provided to-and-from Hasselt train station and the festival site in Kiewit.
 There are two ticket types available: day tickets, which provide access to one of the three days of the event, and "combi" tickets, which provide access to all three days of the festival.

 Polsslag

 Polsslag (Dutch term for "pulse" or "heartbeat") was a one-day annual music festival which took place in Hasselt in the spring of 2008 and 2009.
 The event, billed as Pukkelpop's sister festival, was held indoors at the Grenslandhallen in Hasselt.
 The festival featured four stages, the names of which are all retained from Pukkelpop: The Marquee, Dance Hall, Club and Boiler Room.

-The first Polsslag event took place on April 15, 2008, and featuring acts such as The Breeders, Millencolin and Boys Noize.
-In 2009, the festival ran on May 2, with artists such as Dizzee Rascal and Yeah Yeah Yeahs performing.
+The first Polsslag event took place on 15 April 2008, featuring acts such as The Breeders, Millencolin and Boys Noize.
+In 2009, the festival ran on 2 May, with artists such as Dizzee Rascal and Yeah Yeah Yeahs performing.